mariobox/Hugo-Source/content/book/ikigai.md

 The haggling doesn't matter if we'll never see each other again.
 But if we're going to interact more?
 Then haggling is a no-go: it destroys goodwill, since it makes things transactional.

-Do everything you can to stay relational/social instead of market/transactional.
+Do everything you can to <mark>stay relational/social instead of market/transactional</mark>.

 Be a trusted advisor.
 Over deliver on work.